Ganjifa: Early history in India

+The earliest playing cards used in India were known as Patrakrida; they predated Ganjifa by several centuries, though no manuals exist today as to how they were used.
 Rudolf von Leyden suggested that the Ganjifa cards may have been brought by the first Mughals from their ancestral homeland in Inner Asia.
 A key reference comes from an early 16th-century biography of Bâbur, the founder of the Mughal dynasty.
 In his work the Baburnama, Babur notes in the year 933H (1527) that he had a pack of Ganjifa cards sent to Shah Hassan.
 This took place in the month of Ramzan, on the night he left Agra to travel to nearby Fatehpur Sikri (Uttar Pradesh, India).
 The earliest surviving rules date to around 1600 in India.
 When Edward Terry visited India in the first quarter of the seventeenth century, he saw ganjifa cards often.
 Modern ganjifa is usually round but rectangular cards were more common during the 18th-century and from records Persian ganjifeh was always rectangular.
 Its circular shape must have been an Indian innovation.

 While Mughal ganjifa had the same suits and ranks as Safavid ganjifeh, a 10-suited deck, the Dashavatara Ganjifa, was created to appeal to Hindus in the seventeenth century.
 Some historical decks have had more than 30 suits.